A Complete Garage Door Material Guide

 6. Vinyl

-Vinyl garage doors can be an excellent addition to your home, especially if your concern is preventing damage like dents from balls, bicycles and other impacts.
+They can be an excellent addition to your home, especially if your concern is preventing damage like dents from balls, bicycles and other impacts.
 Vinyl’s insulation also makes it an energy-efficient garage door material and can save you on heating bills in winter.

 Vinyl garage doors come in various sophisticated designs to enhance your home’s visual appeal.
 However, one of the main drawbacks of vinyl is that once you pick a design and color, you’re stuck with it.
 Repainting a vinyl garage door is challenging, so settling on a timeless color and design is essential.